-Dr Joseph S. Tulchin is a Latin American scholar with published research on hemispheric security and international affairs, citizen security and police reform, reducing inequality and the governance of cities.
+Dr Joseph S. Tulchin is a student of Latin American affairs with published research on hemispheric relations, citizen security, and the governance of cities.

 His areas of expertise are US foreign policy, inter-American relations, contemporary Latin America, strategic planning, and social science research methodology.

-He holds a PhD in history from Harvard University, read history at Peterhouse, Cambridge, UK, and received his BA from Amherst College, Massachusetts, USA.
+He holds a PhD in history from Harvard University, read history at Peterhouse, Cambridge, UK, and received his BA from Amherst College, Massachusetts, US.

-During his career he has taught or lectured in nearly every country in the hemisphere, published more than 100 scholarly articles and more than 70 books and has been a consultant to multilateral agencies, such as the World Bank, the OAS and UN-Habitat (United Nations Human Settlements Programme), as well as USAID (United States Agency for International Development).
+He has been a consultant to multilateral agencies, such as the World Bank, the Organisation of American States (OAS) and the United Nations Human Settlements Programme (UN-Habitat), as well as the United States Agency for International Development (USAID).